T Kira Madden: Personal life

 T Kira Madden grew up in Boca Raton, Florida.
-She is the niece of American fashion designer Steve Madden.
+She is the niece of American fashion designer Steve Madden and the cousin of artist A. V. Phibes.

 Madden has described herself "as a full-fucking-blown 50-footer lesbian".
-Of the queer material in her memoir, she has said, "I always knew I was gay, but I didn’t understand the knowing, and that feels really true to me...As much as I wanted to front load the book with queer material, this feels truer to how I lived it.
+Of the queer material in her memoir, she has said, "I always knew I was gay, but I didn't understand the knowing, and that feels really true to me...As much as I wanted to front load the book with queer material, this feels truer to how I lived it.
 It was always present and by my side but it was operating in a different plane."

 Madden's father was Jewish and her mother is Chinese and Hawaiian.
 Of her multiracial upbringing, she has said:"My mother, as a Chinese Hawaiian woman, was raised in a Mormon household with Buddhist grandparents.
 And my father is of course Jewish from Long Island.
 They always let me learn about every different religion, every culture.
-I went to temple, I went to church, we did Chinese New Year’s — we did everything.
-They told me: Wherever you find your place, that’s your place.
-We’re not gonna tell you where you belong.
+I went to temple, I went to church, we did Chinese New Year's — we did everything.
+They told me: Wherever you find your place, that's your place.
+We're not gonna tell you where you belong.

 So that mix — which was confusing at the time — is something that was really part of my becoming [by] learning about all those different components of my identity."Madden has a BA in design and literature from Parsons School of Design and Eugene Lang College.
 She also holds an MFA in creative writing from Sarah Lawrence College.
-She facilitates writing workshops for homeless and formerly incarcerated individuals and currently teaches at College Of Charleston.
+She facilitates writing workshops for homeless and formerly incarcerated individuals and currently teaches at Mount Holyoke College.

 Madden is also a photographer and an amateur magician.